• Skip to primary navigation

 • 8 cloves garlic minced

-• 3 cups chickpeas
+• 3 cups cooked chickpeas (about two cans, drained and rinsed)

 • 1 tbsp tahini or sesame seeds